 About Anna Barwick

-Anna is a pharmacist and lecturer at the University of New England.
+Anna Barwick is a pharmacist and lecturer at the University of New England.
 She is also the creator of a new telehealth platform, PharmOnline, which allows users to get live time assistance with a remote pharmacist offering qualified health advice.
+Anna has a Bachelor of Pharmacy (Hons) at Charles Stuart University, a Doctor of Philosophy – PhD, Pharmacy Practice at The University of Queensland and a Masters of Clinical Pharmacy also at The University of Queensland.

 Main image source: Zorro Stock Images (Shutterstock)